Trapped on Cleveland 3

 Trapped on Cleveland 3 is the second studio album by American rapper Lil Keed.
 It was released on August 7, 2020, by YSL Records and 300 Entertainment.
 It is the third and final installment of the Trapped on Cleveland mixtape series, but this is an album.
 The album features guest appearances from Young Thug, Gunna, Lil Baby, Travis Scott, Ty Dolla Sign, 42 Dugg, and Future.
 The deluxe edition was released on October 30, 2020.
 It features additional guest appearances from Lil Gotit, O.T.
 Genasis, Quavo, Yak Gotti, Lil Duke, and Chris Brown.
-This would be the final project released in Lil Keed's lifetime, as he died on May 13, 2022.
+This would be the last album released in Lil Keed's lifetime, as he died on May 13, 2022.